-Are you wondering about what a Qualified Small Employer HRA is and how it works?
+What is QSEHRA?
 At a high level, a QSEHRA allows employers to reimburse their employees for health benefits tax-free.
-Here’s what you need to know about this new reimbursement model that’s changing the way small businesses offer benefits.
+Here’s what you need to know about the reimbursement model that’s changing the way small businesses offer benefits.

 What is QSEHRA?